 Earth's most valuable resource is being threatened.
 High levels of contamination in the air directly cause 4.2 million deaths annually, and this figure is only worsening.
 This worldwide epidemic must be addressed now, and we believe qAIRa can be part of the solution.

 Mónica is an entrepreneur and mechatronics engineer passionate for robotics and design.
 She has experience in the mining industry, education, and academic research.
 She was part of the 2015 Graduate Studies Program at Singularity University where she learnt about exponential technologies.

 COO & Co-Founder

 Carlos is an aeronautical engineer from the Air Force Academy of USA passionate about unmanned aerial systems.
-He has more than 6 years of experience working with commercial and military drones, which he has flown in inhospitable places such as volcanos an glaciers.
+With more than 6 years of experience working with commercial and military drones, Carlos has piloted robotic aircrafts in inhospitable places such as volcanos and glaciers.

 The idea of the hybrid drone for dust monitoring of qAIRa obtained a Honorable Mention in the category "Innovative Applied to the Sector" of the Award to the Technological Innovation in the Mining-Energy Sector 2017 of the National Society of Mining, Oil and Energy of Peru (SNMPE).

 qAIRa won the funding of “Ideas Audaces” from Cienciactiva of the National Council of Science, Technology and Technological Innovation (CONCYTEC) in order to implement their solution throughout Peru.

 Seedstars World promotes, connects and invests in emerging market startups through its exclusive startup competition in 60 countries. qAIRa represented Peru in the world finals that were held during April 2017 in Switzerland.
 Mónica Abarca of qAIRa was winner of the prize "Best Female Entrepreneur" in this global competition.